omgmog/archarm-usb-hp-chromebook-11/README.md

 ============================

-A write-up of the process can be found on [my blog](http://blog.omgmog.net/post/installing-arch-linux-arm-on-the-hp-chromebook-11/).
+A write-up of the process can be found here: [http://blog.omgmog.net/post/installing-arch-linux-arm-on-the-hp-chromebook-11/](http://blog.omgmog.net/post/installing-arch-linux-arm-on-the-hp-chromebook-11/)

+A video of the process can be found here: [http://blog.omgmog.net/post/video-installing-arch-linux-arm-on-the-hp-chromebook-11/](http://blog.omgmog.net/post/video-installing-arch-linux-arm-on-the-hp-chromebook-11/)

 ## Derived from the following: